-28% of Village Halls in Dartmoor National Park do not have Broadband connectivity (see map below of halls without broadband).
+41% of Village Halls in East Devon do not have Broadband connectivity.

-56% of Dartmoor National Park Village Halls have a sound system, which allows those with hearing disability to enjoy Village Hall events.

-44% of Village Halls in Dartmoor National Park have a projector.
-This is vital technology for a variety of activities such as meetings, virtual exercise classes and film shows.

-Many Halls in Dartmoor National Park experience unreliable Broadband signal so they can't rely on connectivity for events or bookings.
-Only 22% experience fast upload speeds and 37% experience fast download speeds.

-48% of Dartmoor National Park Village Halls access their Broadband via copper cables (ADSL):
+- 8% of East Devon Village Halls have their own onsite digital devices.
+This figure shows that technology hasn't been seen as a priority.
+It may also be due to poor connectivity. - 82% of East Devon Village Halls have a sound system, which allows those with hearing disability to enjoy Village Hall events. - 74% of Village Halls in East Devon have a projector.
+This is vital technology for a variety of activities such as meetings, virtual exercise classes and film shows. - 3% experience unreliable Broadband signal so they can't rely on connectivity for events or bookings. - 18% of East Devon Village Halls access their Broadband via copper cables (ADSL) with 3% using a fixed wireless network.

-(Types of broadband at the hall)

-53% of Dartmoor National Park Village Halls have poor mobile phone reception.
-Few halls have landlines as the halls are often unoccupied, so mobile reception is really important (full results about how well mobile phone reception works is below).
+- 25% of East Devon Village Halls have poor mobile phone reception.
+Few halls have landlines as the halls are often unoccupied, so mobile reception is really important. - 10% of East Devon Village Hall Committees struggle with digital skills.

-(How well does the mobile shone signal work?)

-Many Dartmoor National Park Village Hall Committees struggle with digital skills, with only 10% of members having excellent digital skills.
 This means that a lack of basic IT skills is holding some halls back from advertising their events on social media and potentially reducing their revenue from bookings.
 These halls may be unable to maintain a web presence, putting them at a disadvantage in this digital age.

 The following analysis is taken from the Devon Village Hall central data bank.
 This demonstrates that a significant proportion of Devon's Village Halls suffer from poor digital connectivity and committee digital skill levels.
-Mobile reception is also a problem for many of Village Halls in Dartmoor National Park, leaving them isolated and often unattractive to young people.
+The fact that just 8% of East Devon's Village Halls have digital devices demonstrates that technology just hasn't been a priority.
+Mobile reception is also a problem for many of Village Halls in East Devon, leaving them isolated and often unattractive to young people.